TaliaSeada/Ex2_OOP/README.md

    The function stops when we passed all the nodes.
 9. __save(String file)__ - Saves this weighted (directed) graph to the given file name - in JSON format.
    Here we use the classes "nodeToJson" and "edgeToJson" to save the information into a Json file.

 10. __load(String file)__ - This method loads a graph to this graph algorithm.
     if the file was successfully loaded - the underlying graph of this class will be changed (to the loaded one), in case the graph was not loaded the original graph should remain "as is".

 #### The functions that we added to this class (not included in the interface):
-1. __Dijkstra(int sourceNode)__ - This method finds the shortest path between two nodes with using Dijkstra Algorithm.
+1. __Dijkstra(int sourceNode)__ - This method finds the shortest path between a given node to the rest of the graph's nodes using Dijkstra Algorithm.
 2. __bfs(int nodeKey,Graph graph)__ - This method runs over all the nodes in the graph using the BFS algorithm, and checks if these nodes have edges connected to them. for bfs algorithm, we will change the tags of the graphs:
    - 0 for undiscovered nodes "white".